 ATMP offers great benefits to investors and developers interested in the Gulf of Suez Area.
 By developing Site Environmental and Social Impact Assessment (ESIA), ATMP enhances projects’ bankability and environmental sustainability.
 It allows the developers to adhere to the principle of “environmental protection with higher energy production.”
 Finally, applying ATMP program can decrease 2% of wind farms lost energy production due to Bird Migration Shutdown.

-- RCREEE and Lekela Egypt are working on analyzing the potential correlation between species specific migratory bird flight movements and weather factors for Lekela’s 250 MW wind power farm at the Gulf of Suez
+- Analysis of the potential correlation between species-specific migratory bird flight movements and weather factors for Lekela’s 250 MW wind power farm at the Gulf of Suez

-- Developing a number of capacity building programs (Environmental and Strategic Impact Assessment focusing), specifically for the RSWE 500 MW Gulf of Suez wind farm focusing upon bird monitoring
+- Conducting a number of capacity building programs (Environmental and Strategic Impact Assessment focusing), specifically for the RSWE 500 MW Gulf of Suez wind farm focusing upon bird monitoring

-- Upscaled the skills and job standards of Egyptian professionals working in the field
+- Up-scaled skills and job standards of Egyptian professionals working in the field